gitter-badger/kuzminki/README.md

 WHERE "id" = 42
 RETURNING "id", "email", "country", "city"
 ```
-You can cache an update statement if the updated column and value are static.
+You can cache an update statement if the updated column and values are static.
 #### Update stream
 ```scala
 val stm = db